 The Miami-Dade County Parks Disability Services division promotes the involvement of persons with disabilities in all Miami-Dade County Parks’ services and activities.
-As both a Paralympic Sports Club and BlazeSports Club they train persons with physical and visual impairments desiring to engage in recreational and competitive adaptive sports.
-For more information visit the web page.
+As both a Paralympic Sports Club and BlazeSports Club, the division trains persons with physical and visual impairments desiring to engage in recreational and competitive adaptive sports.
+For more information, visit the web page.

 About Miami-Dade Parks